 But true to the spirit that led to Tong’s flexible status within TUXEDOMOON, he had already left the band and as his second solo album reached the collections of the cognoscenti, he was off composing for a modern ballet production called ‘Miserere’.
 Thus, any further potential sales of ‘Theoretically Chinese’ that could have been gained from touring, remained unfulfilled.

 Winston Tong’s danceable synthpop outing was as much of a departure from TUXEDMOON as ROBERT GÖRL’s ‘Night Full Of Tension’ was from DAF or PAUL HAIG’s ‘Rhythm Of Life’ was from JOSEF K. In all three cases, a lightened spirit previously hidden amongst the angsty overtones of each parent band was allowed to shine through.
 But Tong opted not to develop this comparatively commercial sound… he was done with his experiment and quickly moved on.
-He ventured into jazz and continued his various theatrical pursuits, with the occasional reunion with TUXEDOMOON.

 While ‘In a Manner of Speaking’ has since become a cult favourite, thanks to Mr Gore and numerous media synchronisations, the ‘Theoretically Chinese’ album deserves rediscovery and reappraisal as a demonstration of how art school and dancefloor can live together in a sophisticated, harmonic union.

 With thanks to George Geranios at Undo Records